Simon GurneyCall To The Bar: 2006

 Simon prides himself on offering a first-rate service and maintaining a close working relationship with those who instruct him, whether a professional client or lay client instructing him directly.
-He is always contactable, at any time of day, to provide advice or guidance.

 He is licensed to provide advice and representation under the ‘Public Access’ scheme directly to members of the public.